-In the unlikely event that a game should become stalemated, meaning that neither player can, or wants to, make use of ballin-hand, the balls are reracked and the same player breaks again.
+In the unlikely event that a game should become stalemated, meaning that neither player can, or wants to, make use of ball-in-hand, the balls are reracked and the player that had the break at the start of the stalemated game breaks again.
+A game shall be considered a stalemate when both players or teams agree.
+There is no minimum number of turns that must occur before a game is stalemated.